 If you’re not looking for nature walks, panoramic mountain views and a remote country village escape, then Pelling might not be for you.
 But for those looking for a good detox, a safe place untouched by tourist crowds, then Pelling is as far removed from craziness as it can get.
 Pelling is the heart of nature.

-West Sikkim Travel Guide Pelling
+West Sikkim Travel Guide to Pelling

-Things to Do and See in or around Pelling
+Things to Do in and around Pelling

 While sites like Sanghak Choeling might be accessed on foot, seeing the majority of Pelling’s highlights is best done by car.
 Much of the sites are spread out as nature coos to you to make an effort to explore her.